stt-datacore/website/static/crew/eddington_maquis_crew.md

 published: true
 ---

-Instant ship damage for one star can be useful for a new player, but the accompanying stats (both in the arena and overall) aren't good enough.
-Your crew slots are more valuable.
+Instant ship damage for one star can be useful for a brand new player, but the accompanying stats (both in the arena and overall) simply aren't good enough.
+Of his three traits, only one appears vaguely eventable and giving up the space and resources to have him help out your requisition shuttles for a few days will never be a good investment.